mtoensing/simpletoc/readme.txt

 * Fix: Localization is back again.

 = 4.5 =
-* Feature: Add the css class "smooth-scroll" to the links.
+* Feature: Add the CSS class "smooth-scroll" to the links.
 This enables smooth scrolling in themes like GeneratePress.

 = 4.4.9 =
 * Feature: Support for headlines in reusable blocks.

 = 4.4.8 =
-* Feature: Added option to toggle absolute urls.
+* Feature: Added option to toggle absolute URLs.

 = 4.4.7 =
 * Feature: Added option to replace ul tag with ol tag.
 This will add decimal numbers to each heading in the TOC.